edmundask/codeigniter-twiggy/README.md

 Notice that you only need to specify the name of the template (without the extension `*.html.twig`).

-There are much more cool stuff that you should check out by visiting the [wiki](https://github.com/edmundask/codeigniter-twiggy/wiki).
+There is much more cool stuff that you should check out by visiting the [wiki](https://github.com/edmundask/codeigniter-twiggy/wiki).

 # CHANGELOG